pritamqu/pritamqu.github.io/index.md

 ### News
 <hr>

+- [Dec 25] I joined UBC and Vector as a postdoc.
 - [Oct 25] I am serving as an AC for WACV 2026.
 - [Sep 25] Our proposed **[Self-alignment with RRPO](https://arxiv.org/abs/2504.12083)** got accepted in **NeurIPS** 2025.
 - [Sep 25] I successfully defended my PhD thesis!
 Here are the [slides](https://docs.google.com/presentation/d/18-uRKXQ_1tO5Gnn3FGNVkybN2cidjHqCg2_d2cD-ZZM/).